kevonc/kevoncheung.com/content/articles/20140306-work-overseas.md

 ---
-title: "Why you should work overseas in your early career"
+title: Why you should work overseas in your early career
-date: "2014-03-06"
+date: '2014-03-06'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: work-overseas
-slug: "work-overseas"
+topic: entrepreneurship
 ---

 Exactly 123 days ago I moved to Singapore, from Hong Kong, and began to live a life I would never have imagined before.
 No, it is not one of those dramatic, crazy lives you’ve seen in the movies; in fact, it is the simple, peaceful life of a 23-year-old continuing to be alone overseas.